Differentiable graph-structured models for inverse design of lattice materials: Acknowledgments

 We would like to thank Jai Grover and Elissa Ross for helpful and stimulating discussions.
-We further thank our colleagues at ESA’s Advanced Concepts Team for their ongoing support.
+We further thank the reviewers for their helpful feedback, and our colleagues at ESA’s Advanced Concepts Team for their ongoing support.
 Both authors acknowledge support through the European Space Agency fellowship and young graduate trainee programs.